IagoLast/cartojs-react-example/README.md

 }
 ```

-This new cartocss is asigned to the `layerStyle` variable in the main app component state triggering a new `render` .
+This new CartoCSS is asigned to the `layerStyle` variable in the main app component state triggering a new `render` .

-This style is pased to the layer as a property
+This style is passed to the layer as a property.

 ```jsx
 <Layer